Frequently Asked Questions

 What about Internet Service and Connection?

-Banana Azul offers free wireless to it’s rooms and common areas for our guests that have lap tops or PDA’s.
-Banana Azul also offers Netbooks (small lap tops) and iPads for hourly rental at reception.
+Banana Azul offers free WiFi to its rooms and common areas for our guests that have wireless devices.
+Banana Azul also offers complimentary use of iPads at reception.

 What about Mosquitoes and Bugs?